 First time visiting Broadland?
 Need to know how to get here or just how to get around the area?
 You will find most information you need here.
-You can also contact any one of the Tourist Information Centres whose staff will be happy to help.

 If you need to know how to get to Broadland District Council's offices see the following map:

 Major trunk roads to the area are the M11, A11, A12, A14 and A140 from London, the south east of England and the ferry ports of Harwich and Felixstowe.
 A14, A11 and A47 serve the midlands and the north.

 Greater Anglia operates Intercity Services between Norwich and London, Liverpool Street.
 Average journey time from London to Norwich is 1 hour 50 minutes.
 Connecting services from the Midlands, North of England and Scotland are via Peterborough.
 Local connecting services within Broadland travel to stations at Acle, Brundall, Wroxham / Hoveton, Strumpshaw, Cantley, Salhouse and Reedham.

 Daily services from all major cities to Norwich are operated by National Express and Jetlink providing regular connections from Stansted, Heathrow, Gatwick and Luton Airports.
 Most villages in Broadland are then connected with local links.

 Norwich International Airport has flights to / from Amsterdam, Paris, Edinburgh, Aberdeen and Manchester with over 300 worldwide connections between them.